SmingHub/Sming/Sming/Arch/Esp8266/Components/esp_no_wifi/README.rst

 wifi stuff with system code so it cannot be easily separated.

 The SDKnoWiFi implements the startup code and some system functions but contains a lot of stuff which is provided by the SDK and in other parts of the Sming framework.

-We need to start fresh with this to provide a minimal, clean set of code changes.
+It is also not clear whether it is compatible with the current SDK.

 Process
 -------